-Leon Bradley is a regular volunteer and runner at Golden Harvest parkrun, having completed 259 parkruns and volunteered on 124 occasions.
-He shares more about how parkrun has helped him.
+Leon Bradley is a regular at parkrun, having completed 259 parkruns and volunteered on 124 occasions.
+He shares more about how parkrun has helped him learn new skills.

 After six years of parkrun, there’s much to write; my own development, as a man in his 70s, has been significant, to say the least:

 Five years ago, I started volunteering at Golden Harvest, where I met many like-minded volunteers and a huge number of participants, both regulars and ‘tourists’.
 Many became good friends and encouraged me to take on the role of Run Director.
 As with all stutterers, I had a fear of talking to groups or in public, let alone to several hundred parkrunners, all watching me!

 However, with encouragement from my volunteer friends, I gave it a try.
 For me, it was a game-changer; I found that if I speak in rhyme or with rhythm, I don’t stutter.
 I have so far managed to be RD on 41 occasions, each event was great fun and a minor personal achievement for me.